 A recent study showed continued changes in the gut microbiome and fermentation byproducts with intake up to 35 grams daily of a specific fiber type and up to 50 grams daily in roughly one-third of studied subjects.(Deehan, 2020) Thus, when eating fiber from a variety of different sources, it is possible there will not be a plateau of beneficial effects at a certain upper limit.

 Note: The prior study also showed that different dietary fibers will impact the microbiome and fermentation byproducts in different ways, promoting the growth of different types of bacteria that then metabolize fiber in different pathways.
-Much more research needs to be done but this shows the possibility of tailoring specific fiber preparations with the goal of promoting specific strains of bacteria and may aid in promoting growth of bacterial strains ingested as probiotics or obtained via fecal transplants.
+Much more research needs to be done but this implies the possibility of tailoring specific fiber preparations with the goal of promoting specific strains of bacteria.
+This may aid in promoting growth of bacterial strains ingested as probiotics or obtained via fecal transplants.

-As mentioned above some fiber types can contribute to constipation or diarrhea when consumed in excess, and it is possible to have other forms of GI distress (bloating, flatulence, cramping) at high levels of fiber intake.
-If this occurs this would be one reason to limit total daily intake.
+As mentioned, above some fiber types can contribute to constipation or diarrhea when consumed in excess, and it is possible to have other forms of GI distress (bloating, flatulence, cramping) at high levels of fiber intake.
+If this occurs this would be one reason to limit total daily fiber intake.

 Tip: Even for individuals with no desire to track calories I believe it is helpful to track grams of fiber sporadically to ensure adequate intake due to all of the health benefits.
 Plugging in a day of eating into cronometer.com can help with this.
 For people who do want to track calories, when fiber is fermented to generate SCFA these can be absorbed through the colon and thus lead to caloric consumption, while fiber can also bind to a small amount of nutrients leading to loss in the stool, with both of these factors being impractical to quantify accurately.(Hervik, 2019) Thus, I recommend sticking with the calorie counts on nutrition labels rather than attempting to track calories in fiber specifically.

 Overall, dietary fibers are a complex group of compounds providing a plethora of health benefits.
-If choosing to take a fiber supplement the above structure-function relationships should be considered (see examples in the table included above), but otherwise it seems most practical to consume fiber from a variety of different sources.
+If you choose to take a fiber supplement the above structure-function relationships should be considered (see examples in the table included above), but otherwise it seems most practical to consume fiber from a variety of different sources.
 There seems to be no upper limit (at least to studied intakes of 35-50 grams daily for a single fiber type) for continued health benefits.
 Thus, I recommend aiming for at least the standard recommendation of 14 grams per 1000 kcal intake daily, and for those not counting calories at least 30-40 grams daily will be a good target to shoot for.
-If going above this and GI distress becomes an issue, then I would decrease the fiber intake until this is no longer problematic.
+If you reach this goal or go above this and gastrointestinal distress becomes an issue then consider decreasing your fiber intake until this is no longer problematic.